NIRUPAMATS/SheCare/README.md

 An Integrated Self-Tracking System for women : <br/>
 - Journaling
+  Journal helps us to simply write down your thoughts and feelings to understand them more clearly.

 - Period Tracking
+  Your ultimate menstruation guide.
+  Will let you know your next period and fertile date.

 - Fitness guide
+  You can see all our tips and advise for a fit and healthy life.

 - Task Management
+  Do not let you miss any of your deadlines and let you complete your task on time.

 - Emergency contact list
+  Provides all helpline numbers during emergency situations.

 ## Stacks/ Technologies used